 Additional background information about upgrading the Elastic Stack is available, but keep in mind that most steps are handled for you, unless they are specifically called out in the Elasticsearch Service documentation that you are currently reading:

 To ensure an upgrade process that always keeps your data safe, Elasticsearch Service takes a snapshot before making any changes to your cluster.
-After a major version upgrade is complete and the first successful snapshot with the new major version is available, all snapshots taken with previous version of Elasticsearch are removed.
+After a major version upgrade is complete and the first successful snapshot with the new major version is available, the snapshot taken with previous version of Elasticsearch is listed under snapshots.

 For example, before upgrading from Elasticsearch version 5.6 to version 6.x, a snapshot is taken.
-After the upgrade to version 6.x is complete and a first snapshot with the new version is available, all snapshots taken with version 5.x are removed.
+After the upgrade to version 6.x is complete and a first snapshot with the new version is available, snapshots taken with version 5.6 is listed under snapshots.

 Elastic is always working on making upgrades across major versions easier, but major version upgrades often include so many changes that upgrading can carry some risk.
 A breaking change is the result of a functional change between major Elasticsearch versions that requires you to perform some additional step or steps in order to ensure that you can use the new version as intended.
 To learn more, check Breaking changes in 6.8.

 Elasticsearch 6.x can read indices created in version 5.0 or above.
 An Elasticsearch 6.x node will not start if indices created in a version of Elasticsearch before 5.0 are present.
 If prompted by Elasticsearch Service, use the Upgrade Assistant in Kibana to reindex your data.